C-Stewart-GH/Data_Lake_Analysis_Project/README.md

 ## Query Comparison

-In order to access the Data Lake, the team used MongoDB Compass and queried the data using MongoShell.
-This query searches all the documents from both databases for occurances of the word "data" and a retweet count of 0.
+To access the Data Lake, the team used MongoDB Compass and queried the data using MongoShell.
+This query searches all the documents from both databases for occurrences of the word "data" and a retweet count of 0.

 Example Query and Output from Data Lake: